 The hardest part about the hockey training process I run into happens away from the gym.
 When I get a group in my door, one of the things I have them do is write down what they eat each day for every meal and snack, also before a workout or game as well.
 I have them bring it to me once a week.
-I do this so I can see what their eating habits are like and then we can go from there with implementing a plan for a hockey player diet.
+I do this so I can see what their eating habits are like and then we can go from there with implementing a plan for a well structured hockey player diet.

 The one thing besides keeping my athletes safe and injury free that I focus on most is getting them stronger.
 It’s the foundation of strength that I believe athletes need in order to improve in all other areas of their athleticism.
 Get stronger and you increase your ability to become faster.
 You increase your ability to become quicker and more agile.
 I really believe this.